Benitmulindwa/fletura/README.md

 # Installation

-A collection of reusable Flet components to enhance your application development.
+A collection of reusable and customizable Flet components to enhance your application development.

 ## Table of Contents